zk4/baiduFuse/README.md

 ## cloud driver support
 - [x] 百度盘
- - support read , delete, mv(rename) , highly optimized for media stream.
+ - Support all disk manipulating with baidu cloud,including read,delete,mkdir,cp,mv,etc, highly optimized for reading.
+Try opening any file , even a big file.
+You shall see the magic.
- - auto fetch credential from Chrome browser
+ - Auto fetch credential from Chrome browser

 Patch the other cloud dirver is super easy.
 Check cloud/baidu.py.
 Make a pull request.
 ## usage